A Multi-Objective Optimization Framework for URLLC with Decoding Complexity Constraints: Optimal Rate-Power Selection

 \section{Optimal Rate-Power Selection}

-The MOOP can now be reformulated for the OS decoder with the following additional constraints
+The MOOP can now be reformulated for the OS decoder with the following additional constraints \begingroup \allowdisplaybreaks

-where \eqref{eq_mul_opt_problem_2_const_6} is the constraint on the order$ -s $.
-Additionally, we also introduce two constraints on rate and power in \eqref{eq_mul_opt_problem_2_const_7} and \eqref{eq_mul_opt_problem_2_const_8}, which are due to the minimum accepted transmission rate and the maximum short-term power budget of the communication system, respectively. \eqref{eq_mul_opt_prob_2} is a challenging optimization problem due to the nonlinear relations between latency, reliability and power requirements.
+\endgroup where \eqref{eq_mul_opt_problem_2_const_6} is the constraint on the order$ -s $.
+Additionally, we also introduce two constraints on rate and power. \eqref{eq_mul_opt_problem_2_const_7} represents the constraint on transmission rate selection, such that the rate cannot be below some value, denoted as $ r_m $.
+Similarly, \eqref{eq_mul_opt_problem_2_const_8} represents the constraint on power budget, such that the maximum power cannot be above some value, denoted as $ \rho_m $.

+The MOOP introduced in \eqref{eq_mul_opt_prob_2} is a challenging problem due to the nonlinear relations between latency, reliability and power requirements.
 An exhaustive search over OS decoders with various orders at different rates is on the other hand a very complicated and inefficient solution to the problem.
 In this section, we investigate \eqref{eq_mul_opt_prob_2} and show the optimum solution.
 We first start with the following Lemma.

 \begin{lemma} The optimum is achieved with equality in \eqref{eq_mul_opt_problem_1_const_1}. \end{lemma} \begin{proof} We prove the lemma by using a similar analogy from \cite[Lemma 6]{celebi_latency_and}.
 Without loss of generality let us first assume that $ \Delta r $ is selected to be the optimum, $ \Delta r = \Delta r^*$, and we focus on the minimization of $ \Delta \rho $.
 For fixed $ \rho_s $, given that $ R(n,\rho_s,\varepsilon) \leq R(n,\rho_s,\varepsilon_m)$, the feasible set for $ n $ becomes the largest for $ \varepsilon=\varepsilon_m$.
-Also assume that the optimal decoder is $ D^*(n,r_s-\Delta r^*,\rho_s+\Delta \rho^*) $ with $E(D^*)=\varepsilon^*<\varepsilon_m$.
-However, for some $ \Delta \rho^* \geq \sigma > 0 $ small enough, one can find a decoder $ D'(n,r_s-\Delta r^*,\rho_s+\Delta \rho^*-\sigma) $ that can achieve $ E(D')=\varepsilon_m $ which requires lower SNR than the optimal one without violating the CEP constraint, which contradicts with the assumption.
+Also assume that the optimal decoder is $ D^*(n,r_s-\Delta r^*,\rho_s+\Delta \rho^*) $ with $\varepsilon^*<\varepsilon_m$.
+However, for some $ \Delta \rho^* \geq \sigma > 0 $ small enough, one can find a decoder $ D'(n,r_s-\Delta r^*,\rho_s+\Delta \rho^*-\sigma) $ that can achieve $ \varepsilon_m $ which requires lower SNR than the optimal one without violating the CEP constraint, which contradicts with the assumption.